 Are FHA Loans Considered Conventional Mortgages?

 FHA loans are insured by the U.S. government, but they are not considered conventional loans.
-Keep in mind that FHA loans are provided by FHA approved lenders, are supported by the Federal Housing Administration.
+Keep in mind that FHA financing is provided by FHA approved lenders, are supported by the Federal Housing Administration.
 In contrast, conventional loans lack government insurance or guarantees.
-While FHA financing necessitates mortgage insurance premiums, a down payment of at least 20% on a conventional loan allows borrowers to bypass this requirement.
-FHA loan programs only require a 3.5% down-payment.
+While FHA financing necessitates upfront mortgage insurance premium, a down payment of at least 20% on a conventional loan allows borrowers to bypass this requirement.
+The FHA loan approval only require a 3.5% down-payment.

 What Long Does the Pre-Approval FHA Loan Process Take?